 Cats are notorious for bathing themselves and staying clean.
-Of course, it’s still a fact that they walk in their litter box, and they walk on a dirty floor.
+Of course, it’s still a fact that they walk in their litter boxes, and they walk on dirty floors.

 Once they clean their paws after they’ve used the litter, you don’t have to worry as much about fecal matter being stuck under kitty’s toe.

 Unfortunately, there’s no way to know for certain that your cat cleaned their paws before jumping on your counters.
 However, you can rest easy knowing that cats, on average, clean themselves and other household cats during half of their waking hours, sometimes even more.

 Despite how often your cat self cleans, you probably don’t want to rely solely on your cat’s fastidiousness to make sure the spaces where you eat and prepare food are clean.

 It’s good practice when you have a cat to always clean your kitchen counters before preparing food, just in case.

 Hopefully, most of us are already doing that anyway, pet or no pet!

 Toxoplasmosis is a disease caused by bacteria found in cat feces — and also found in certain meats, unpasteurized milk, and unwashed fruits and vegetables.
 The disease can cause flu-like symptoms in some people and birth defects if one gets infected for the first time while pregnant.

 If the kitchen counters, knives or cutting boards come in contact with something that has the bacteria on it, you might get infected.

 Because this could come from a cat jumping on your counter with contaminated paws or even an unwashed contaminated fruit touching your counter, you should wash your counters, utensils, and cutting boards frequently.